20 Fun and Easy EFL Icebreakers for Beginner Students: Step-by-Step Guide

 Picture Cards

-• Show a card to a student, and they have to say the word in English.
+Prepare picture cards of everyday objects, animals, or actions.
+Show a card to a student and have them say the word in English.

 Word Chain